iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.phe.couchto5K___7.4.0/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="com.phe.couchto5K 3 reviews"/>
 </p>

+> When the App is working it is fantastic.
+I've managed to get to wk 3.
+However keeps crashing and not logging the run.<br> :date: __2021-01-29 00:22:08__

+> Stopping talking to me halfway through !!<br> :date: __2021-01-28 21:32:47__

+> Excellent, basic, but with annoying flaws.
+I recommend this, but it is so annoying when the app tells you a run is complete, but all record of it is then lost as you haven't manually saved it.
+Then having reminder alarms to run going off while you're running is just silly.
+Five starts with a bit more thought in usability.<br> :date: __2021-01-27 08:02:44__

+> There's good points to this app - the timer page and run breakdowns, but it often seems to not work smoothly and almost every time I have to change my trainer selection for some reason!<br> :date: __2021-01-24 09:30:36__

 > Keeps asking me to reassign a trainer.
 Other than that..when I do have a trainer it works well, motivating...etc etc all good very encouraging..<br> :date: __2021-01-19 19:16:51__